RosterElf Logo

 Notice requirements

-Minimum notice periods for different types of roster changes under awards.
+Minimum notice periods for roster changes under your modern award.

 Communication

-How changes are communicated and confirmed with affected employees.
+How changes are confirmed with the people they affect.

 What's included in this template